Stade Bollaert-Delelis: UEFA Euro 2016

 In May 2011, the stadium was designated to host the 2016 European Football Championship.
-To be renovated, the stadium was closed during the 2014-2015 season.
+To be renovated, the stadium was closed during the 2014–2015 season.

 Other uses

 The France national team has played eight matches at the stadium without defeat.
 Lille played two UEFA Champions League campaigns there when their own stadium was deemed inadequate, in (2001–02 and 2006–07).
 It hosted the Johnny Hallyday concert in 2009 and a Jehovah's Witnesses gathering in 2006, which created controversy.
 The stadium is the setting for a scene in the movie Bienvenue chez les Ch'tis, shot during a match between Lens and Nice in April 2007.
-We hear "Les corons" sung by the public at the end of halftime break.
+The song "Les corons" is sung by the public at the end of halftime break.

 In 2012 the Stadium held a rugby League match between France and Wales as part of an Autumn International Series match.
 11,278 fans came to watch the game.